jakujobi/Systems_Programming_Projects_CSC_354/A4_Pass_2/A4_Pass_2.md

 ---

 # Detailed Class Designs and Responsibilities
-## 1. IntermediateFileReader
+## 1. IntermediateFileParser
-Certainly!
-Let's focus on designing the `IntermediateFileReader` class to effectively parse the intermediate file you've provided.
-We'll expand on its design, define the necessary methods, and ensure it can handle all the different types of lines present in your sample input.

 ---
 ### Objective
-- **Design an `IntermediateFileReader` class** that can parse the intermediate file generated from Pass 1.
+- **Design an `IntermediateFileParser` class** that can parse the intermediate file generated from Pass 1.
 - **Handle various line types**: code lines, error lines, symbol table entries, literal table entries, program length lines, and other special lines.
 - **Provide methods** to parse and store the data in a structured manner for use in Pass 2.
 ---